AventusDAO/avn-gateway-api/avn-gateway/README.md

 Set up AWS credentials if required: https://www.serverless.com/framework/docs/providers/aws/guide/credentials

+**NOTE**: make sure you install the packages from `common` and `queue` on your local machine before deploying using serverless.
+Please run `npm ci --production` inside each folder.

 ## Development
 1) Ensure the node modules in any layer folders (eg: `common/` or `queue/`) are up-to-date by running `npm i` in them.